pegwymonie/okra/README.md

             * A Critical failure provides a sense of deep disappointment.
     * Carry forward a number of un-resolved lessons equal to 4 times your character level, any not carried forward are lost.

+Aspect Spending (Health Simple):
+Act

 Health (Simple):
 * Each aspect has its own health/resource pool.
-  * Three times the attribute rank.
+  * Three times the aspect rank.
 * If the pool is reduced to zero:
-    * Actions can no longer spend this attribute
+    * Actions can no longer spend this aspect
     * Total of -4 for actions using the attribute
 * If the pool goes negative:
     * by more that your rank in the attribute, you fall unconscious.